sciluna/llm-text-to-knowledge-graph/README.md

 # textToKnowledgeGraph

-A Python package to generate BEL statements and CX2 networks from scientific text.
+A Python package to generate Biological Expression Language (BEL) statements and Cytoscape CX2 networks from scientific text.

 textToKnowledgeGraph is also available as a service-based App for Cytoscape Web!
 [How-To for Cytoscape Web](cytoscape_web_how_to.md)